Chia-Network/chia-docs/docs/farming/farming-compressed-plots.md

 chia init
 ```

-If you have prevously installed Chia on this computer, then `config.yaml` likely already exists.
+If you have previously installed Chia on this computer, then `config.yaml` likely already exists.
 In this case, you will need to add several new settings.
 However,

 * If you run `chia init` when the config file already exists, Chia won't make any modifications.
 * If you delete `config.yaml` and run `chia init`, the new settings will be added, but you will lose any custom changes you previously made.